Joseph Paul Cretzer: Prison

-Cretzer and Kyle both pleaded guilty to second degree murder for Marshall Chitty's death and received life sentences.
+Cretzer and Kyle both pleaded guilty to second degree murder for Chitty's death and received life sentences.

 Cretzer was sent to Alcatraz in August 1940 and assigned inmate number 548AZ.
-On May 21, 1941 he again attempted to escape from one of the island's workshops called the Model Industries Building along with Sam Shockley, Arnold Kyle, and Lloyd Barkdoll.
+On May 21, 1941, he again attempted to escape from one of the island's workshops called the Model Industries Building along with Sam Shockley, Arnold Kyle, and Lloyd Barkdoll.
 Cretzer prior to the escape used American Sign Language to communicate with his wife, Edna Cretzer in devising a plan to have a speed boat pick up the prisoners during the escape.
 Alcatraz guards routinely monitor communications both by mail and during visitation but the guards were unable to detect the plan while using American Sign Language with Edna.
 On the morning of the escape Edna was also arrested in San Francisco for shoplifting.

 During the escape attempt the men held a number of guards hostage but gave up when they failed to cut through the tool-proof bars with an emery wheel.
 For this escape attempt, Cretzer was sentenced by an internal tribunal to serve five years in the prison's high-security unit, called D Block, which was isolated from the rest of the prison and where prisoners were confined to their cells almost all of the time.